github-af/SmartPGP/README.md

 - Set path to the JavaCard Development Kit:
   `export JC_HOME="your/path/to/javacardkit"`

-- Execute `gradle convertJavacard`.
-It will produce the CAP file in `build/fr/anssi/smartpgp/javacard/smartpgp.cap`.
+- Execute `gradle buildJavaCard`.
+It will produce the CAP file in `build/javacard/SmartPGPApplet.cap`.

 ## Installing the CAP file